What is a potential consequence of an uncontrolled fission reaction?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-An uncontrolled fission reaction can lead to the explosion of a reactor due to the rapid release of energy.
-In a fission reaction, atomic nuclei split, releasing a significant amount of energy in the form of heat and radiation.
-When this process occurs in a controlled manner, such as in a nuclear reactor, it can provide a steady output of energy for power generation.
-However, if the reaction becomes uncontrolled, the heat produced can escalate dramatically.
+An uncontrolled fission reaction can lead to an explosion of the reactor due to the rapid release of a massive amount of energy.
+In a fission reaction, atomic nuclei split into smaller parts, releasing energy in the form of heat and radiation.
+When these reactions occur in a controlled manner, as in a nuclear power plant, the resulting heat is harnessed to generate electricity.
+However, if the reaction becomes uncontrolled, the temperature within the reactor can rise significantly.

 Subscribe